skip to main content

 If you’re struggling to afford your monthly minimum payments, this could make consolidation a non-starter for you.
 Saving money in the long run is great, but you still have to be able to afford your payments now.

-Here is the flipside: Any debt repayment plan will involve paying more each month than your current monthly minimums.
-Don’t let the larger payments discourage you: trim your budget, consider picking up a second job or side hustle, to meet your financial obligations..
+Here is the flipside: any debt repayment plan will involve paying more each month than your current monthly minimums.
+Don’t let the larger payments discourage you - trim your budget or consider picking up a second job or side hustle to meet your financial obligations.

 What are other methods of debt repayment?